 In January 1942, for example, the African-American weekly the Cleveland Call and Post published an “editorial in rhyme”:

 “The cross of Red, that burned so bright

 Is now the crooked Nazi sign

 Activism on this issue extended well beyond these traditional places.

 Labor unions, Christian and Jewish groups, local interracial committees, scientific organizations and the New Jersey State Legislature all spoke out against blood segregation.

-The Communist Party of Cuyahoga County in Ohio held a rally of thirty-five hundred people, condemning blood policy as “Barbarian Hitlerism.”
+The Communist Party of Cuyahoga County in Ohio held a rally of 3,500 people, condemning blood policy as “Barbarian Hitlerism.”

-An interracial group of precocious junior-high-schoolers at Harlem’s PS 43 tested (with the help of their science teachers) the blood of a black student and of a white student.
+An interracial group of precocious junior high schoolers at Harlem’s Public School 43 tested (with the help of their science teachers) the blood of a black student and of a white student.
 Finding no difference, they wrote an article in the school paper, made and distributed hundreds of posters, and held a public meeting – all in opposition to the Red Cross policy.

 The most widespread form of protest, however, came from thousands of ordinary African-Americans who refused to donate blood and money to the Red Cross.

-While roughly ten percent of the US population at the time, blacks made up less than one percent of all blood donors.
+While roughly 10 percent of the U.S. population at the time, blacks made up less than 1 percent of all blood donors.